aStudyingTurtle/redicat/README.md

 The `bulk` tool walks over every position in the BAM/CRAM file and calculates the depth, as well as the number of each nucleotide at the given position.
 Additionally, it counts the numbers of Ins/Dels at each position.
 Some libs of the `bulk` tool are from [perbase](https://github.com/sstadick/perbase).

+You can now hand the barcode whitelist directly to `bulk` via `--barcodes` to reproduce the legacy preprocessing stage; reads without a valid `CB` tag or with placeholder `UB` values are discarded on the fly.
+Pair this with `--mapquality` (default `255`) to keep the filtering contract explicit between the first and second pass.

 By default, the tool applies stringent filtering to identify high-quality editing sites.
 Use the `--all` flag to report all positions with less stringent filtering.
 The output is automatically compressed using gzip compression.